hms-dbmi-cellenics/developer-docs/README.md

 Biomage Developer Guide
 ==

 Want to code up a new feature or fix an existing bug?
+Or learn more about this project?
 In this repo we keep all documentation that will help you to get started.

 Go to [wiki](https://github.com/biomage-ltd/kb/wiki) page for contents and